JS-Koning/aurora_borealis_clone/journal.md

     - Particles currently are able to go through the surface of the Earth (as the particles are not yet absorbed in the atmosphere); this is expected behaviour without absorption.

-    - Simulations have been heavily optimized by using Numpy, Numba and multi-threading/parallelization.
+    - Simulations have been heavily optimized by using Numpy, Numba and multi-threading/parallelization; and it might be possible to extend Numba-fication.

     - We generated initial datasets to work with.